 Rub butter or lard on the rim of a pot, and it won't boil over readily.
-Be sure to remember this old fashioned cooking tip when boiling liquids such as when making candy or spaghetti.
+Be sure to remember this secret cooking tip when boiling liquids such as when making candy or spaghetti.

 A raw potato added to the soup will absorb the extra salt.

 One-third cup of dry oatmeal in buckwheat cakes takes away the raw taste and makes cakes flaky.

 Dry the gathered crop, thinly spread out and shaded from the sun, tie the herbs in small bundles, and keep them compactly pressed down and covered with white paper; or, after drying them, put each sort into a small box, and by means of boards fitted in it, and a screw-press, press the herbs into cakes or little trusses.